seansoreilly/dna-analysis/README.md

 ## Features

 - **Local DNA Parsing**: Parse 23andMe/Ancestry raw DNA files locally on your machine
+- **Universal Genetics Q&A**: Ask questions about ANY genetic trait, variant, or health condition
 - **Health Variant Detection**: Identify ~30+ well-studied health-related SNPs in your genome
 - **LLM-Powered Insights**: Use Claude to get personalized explanations of your genetic traits
-- **Interactive Analysis**: Ask follow-up questions about your genetics
+- **Interactive Analysis**: Ask follow-up questions about your genetics with conversation context
+- **Dynamic Lookup**: Research specific SNPs or genetic traits on-the-fly
 - **Privacy-First**: Your DNA data never leaves your computer

 ## Installation